wit-poe/Practice/README.md

-"# DevOps Practical and Oral Examination"
+# DevOps Practical and Oral Examination